yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 After the… peculiar [discussion](https://github.com/IGCIT/Intel-GPU-Community-Issue-Tracker-IGCIT/issues/159) we had with Intel regarding their drivers and how they handle bug reports, we are happy to announce the [latest public beta driver](https://www.intel.com/content/www/us/en/download/729157/intel-arc-iris-xe-graphics-beta-windows.html) solves the SPIR-V issues we reported seven months ago!
 We strongly recommend Intel Windows users to update to this driver to improve stability with most games.

-Sadly, fixing this issue showed us two areas where yuzu is at fault.
+Sadly, or luckily, fixing this issue showed us two areas where yuzu is at fault.
-But luckily, both issues have fixes in testing in the, at the time of writing, latest Early Access release.
+Both issues have fixes in testing in the, at the time of writing, latest Early Access release.
 If everything goes according to plan, they should hit Mainline in a few days.
 Stay tuned.

 First problem is in yuzu's code.
 Some compute shaders have barriers in places that result in generating invalid SPIR-V code, and while NVIDIA and AMD have no problem with it, Intel is following the Vulkan specification much more closely and doesn’t like the result, leading to crashes.